uber/kraken/README.md

 - If Docker registry throughput is not the bottleneck in your deployment workflow, switching to Kraken will not magically speed up your `docker pull`.
-To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to improve layer reusability at build time, or tweak compression ratios, since `docker pull` spends most of the time on data decompression.
+To actually speed up `docker pull`, consider switching to [Makisu](https://github.com/uber/makisu) to improve layer reusability at build time, or tweak compression ratios, as `docker pull` spends most of the time on data decompression.
 - Mutating tags is allowed, however the behavior is undefined.
 A few things will go wrong: replication probably won't trigger, and most tag lookups will probably still return the old tag due to caching.
 We are working supporting this functionality better.
 If you need mutation (e.g. updating